Don't Forget to Remember

-"Don't Forget to Remember" also called "Don't Forget to Remember Me" is a country ballad recorded by the Bee Gees, from the album Cucumber Castle.
+"Don't Forget to Remember", also called "Don't Forget to Remember Me", is a country ballad recorded by the Bee Gees, from the album Cucumber Castle.
 The song was written by Barry and Maurice Gibb.
 It was produced by the band with Robert Stigwood.

 Recording

-The song's genre is country like much of what Maurice and Barry wrote together without input from their brother, Robin, but all three brothers have written in the medium at other times, most notably the Kenny Rogers and Dolly Parton hit "Islands in the Stream", and its parent album Eyes That See in the Dark.
+The song's genre is country, like much of what Maurice and Barry wrote together without input from their brother Robin, but all three brothers have written in the medium at other times, most notably the Kenny Rogers and Dolly Parton hit "Islands in the Stream", and its parent album Eyes That See in the Dark.

-The song was recorded at 7 May 1969 same day as the unreleased track "Who Knows What a Room Is".
-Barry Gibb's lead vocal was in a lower register than usual.
-Peter Mason, Robin's intended replacement in the group originally sang harmony vocals on the song, as Mason explains, "I did some harmonies, I remember doing three songs, there was 'Don't Forget to Remember' and I put the harmony down on that and two other songs.
+The song was recorded on 7 May 1969, the same day as the unreleased track "Who Knows What a Room Is".
+Barry Gibb's lead vocal is in a lower register than usual.
+Peter Mason, Robin's intended replacement in the group, originally sang harmony vocals on the song, as Mason explains, "I did some harmonies, I remember doing three songs, there was 'Don't Forget to Remember' and I put the harmony down on that and two other songs.
 [I don't know] whether it's a tryout, although he'd said before that he wanted me, because we sat and sang together."

 Mason also explained: "When I sit and listen to 'Don't Forget to Remember' I can't really tell whether it's me or not.
 He ran the tracks and said, 'Can you put a harmony to that?'".
 The song also sticks out in Mason's memory.